pelagosaionsui/sui-agent-kit/README.md

     - A Manager agent for coordination and task routing

 ## 🛡️ Security
-The toolkit supports both private keys and wallet integration which satisified different use case need based on your use case.
+The toolkit supports both private keys and wallet integration which satisified different use case's need.

 Note: if you leverage private keys for our toolkit, make sure using it in a secure environment